hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 thorns, roots, all entangled.
 Compared with that, the Gita is like these truths beautifully arranged together in their proper places — like a fine garland or a bouquet of the choicest flowers.
-The Upanishads deal elaborately with Shraddhâ in many places, but hardly mention Bhakti.
+The Upanishads deal elaborately with Shraddhā in many places, but hardly mention Bhakti.
 In the Gita, on the other hand, the subject of Bhakti is not only again and again dealt with, but in it, the innate spirit of Bhakti has attained its culmination.